Eslam21/The-Zen-of-Python/README.md

 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!
 ```
-## What's in the repository?
-This repository contains Jupyter notebooks that explore some of the fundamental concepts in Python programming.
-The notebooks are inspired by the famous "Zen of Python" poem, which encapsulates the guiding principles of Python philosophy.

-The notebooks are intended to be interactive and engaging, with code examples, explanations, and exercises to help you deepen your understanding of Python concepts.